EvanYang0527/SpookyARBooth/README.md

 ## AI Effects API

-The app now connects directly to the Google Gemini API and sends the captured photo (as base64) alongside effect-specific prompts.
-Gemini returns the processed image as base64, which is displayed in the results panel.
+The app connects directly to the Azure OpenAI Image Generation service.
+It sends the captured photo (as base64) alongside effect-specific prompts to the configured deployment.
+Azure OpenAI returns the processed image as base64, which is displayed in the results panel.

 ### Available Effects